Don’t let fair credit stop you from getting affordable financing.

 A fair credit score limits your options slightly.
 Not all lenders will be willing to fund you — though it depends on if you meet other criteria — and others won’t give you the best loan terms.
 Here’s what you should look for when comparing lenders:

 - Interest rate.
 One of the biggest factors to look at is the APR that’s offered.
 Your credit score, the amount you want to borrow, your ability to repay and the loan term can all impact this number.

 - Maximum loan amount.
 Borrowing more than you need can lead to bigger trouble in the long run.
 Consider exactly how much you need to borrow, and why that amount is necessary.

 - Loan term.
 While a shorter term can mean you’ll be making larger payments, you’ll end up paying less in interest.

 - Turnaround time.
 Some lenders are able to get you the funds you need as soon as the day after you apply.
 These lenders may not always have the best rates though, so consider whether you really need to prioritize speed over savings.

 - Requirements.
 Different lenders may require you to meet different criteria.
 Credit score, age, income and residence are all factors that may determine your eligibility.

-Five main factors determine your credit score: payment history, credit utilization, how long you’ve held credit, type of credit used and number of credit inquiries.
-To repair your credit, keep in mind the factors below.
+To repair your credit, keep in mind these five factors: payment history, credit utilization, how long you’ve held credit, type of credit used and number of credit inquiries.

 - Pay off open balances.
 Credit utilization includes your debt compared to your total credit.
 If you aren’t using as much credit as you have available, your score can improve by paying down balances.
 Simply moving the balances will not affect your utilization rate.